microsoft/pxt-arcade/docs/skillmap/beginner-skillmap.md

-# basic
+# Beginner Guide to Arcade Games
 * name: Beginner's Guide to Arcade Games
-* description: Learn to create arcade games of your own by completing these tutorials.
+* description: Quickly create your own clicker game, greeting cards, and arcade collector game experience.
-* infoUrl: /educator-info
+* infoUrl: /educator-info/basic-map-info.md

 ## Learn to Use Tutorial
 * name: Learn to use MakeCode Arcade
-* description: This will teach you how to complete tutorials in Microsoft MakeCode Arcade.
+* description: Start here if you want to know the ins and outs of Arcade tutorials!
 * completionUrl: /static/skillmaps/certificates/understanding-arcade-tutorials.pdf

 ### interface-activity1

-* name: Learn to use MakeCode Arcade
+* name: Learn MakeCode Arcade
 * type: tutorial
-* description: Intro to tutorial cards
+* description: Intro to the features and vocabulary used in Arcade tutorials.
 * tags: easy

 * url: /skillmap/interface/activity1